Skip to Content

 The ASHP Accredited PGY2 Infectious Diseases residency program at the Kansas City Veterans Affairs Medical Center offers training opportunities for the individual desiring to develop clinical competency in the specialized area of infectious diseases pharmacotherapy.
 This 12-month training program offers a variety of inpatient and outpatient learning experiences designed to build the knowledge, skills, and abilities necessary for the delivery of pharmaceutical care to patients with infectious diseases.

-The Infectious Diseases division at the KCVA is staffed by two physician specialists in infectious diseases and we are expanding.
-The KCVA ID providers care for approximately 200 Veteran patients living with HIV as well as inpatient and outpatient ID consult services for the medical center.
+The Infectious Diseases division at the KCVA is staffed by three full time and two part time physician specialists in infectious diseases.
+The KCVA ID providers care for approximately 200 Veteran patients living with HIV and rotate coverage for both the inpatient and outpatient ID consult services at the medical center.

 The PGY2 Infectious Diseases Pharmacy Resident will collaborate with these physicians in patient care and in championing the antimicrobial stewardship program.
 The division is supported by Infectious Diseases Fellows and medical residents from the University of Kansas School of Medicine as well as by a patient aligned care team (PACT) which includes RN case manager and LPN support.